Teysi ng Tahanan: Spin-off

-Prior to the 50th anniversary of Philippine television, Teysi ng Tahanan launched a spin-off talk show entitled Teysi, which premiered on February 3, 2003 until it ended in April 2004 due to low ratings when Magandang Umaga, Bayan extended its timeslot until 8:30am.
-The theme song of the show was revived upon the returning of the host 6 years after it ended.
+In line with the 50th anniversary of Philippine television, Teysi ng Tahanan launched a spin-off talk show entitled Teysi, which premiered on February 3, 2003 before Morning Girls (later Morning Girls with Kris and Korina) then moved to its new timeslot at 08:00am until it ended in April 2004 that lasted for a year when Magandang Umaga, Bayan extended its timeslot until 8:30am.
+The theme song of the show was revived upon the returning of the host almost 6 years after it ended.

+The talk show is currently available online on Jeepney TV's YouTube Channel.